Dodni/warehouse-web-app-with-a-qr-code-system/README.md

 # Install:

  1. IMPORTANT!
 Change the main directory to "qr_kod_app" or set the dir name in the .htaccess second line: RewriteBase /qr_kod_app/  <- HERE
- 2. Change the .htaccess.txt format to the .htaccess
+ 2. IMPORTANT!
+Change the .htaccess.txt format to the .htaccess
- 3. Set your database in the system/config.php file
+ 3. IMPORTANT!
+Set your database in the system/config.php file
  4. Set your base url to yours in the system/config.php file

  # Directory structure: